gkatsikas/snf/README.md

 }
 ```

-Moreover, the licentiate thesis of Georgios P. Katsikas presents an even more thorough performance evaluation of SNF in Chapter 7: http://kth.diva-portal.org/smash/record.jsf?pid=diva2%3A1044355&dswid=-1244.
+Moreover, the [doctoral thesis][katsikas-phd-thesis] of Georgios P. Katsikas presents an even more thorough performance evaluation of SNF in Chapter 7.

 I. Basic Installation
 ------
 SNF is implemented in C++11 and uses autotools.
 To build and run SNF, follow the steps below:

-A. Download SNF
+A. Checkout SNF and Build Dependencies
 ----
   * `git clone git@bitbucket.org:nslab/snf.git`
   * `cd snf/`